It’s 1st April. And it’s time to reveal our favourite April Fools’ Day japes.

-It reflects that budgets are stretched as multiple brands club their creative efforts together to boost the visibility of their efforts and share audiences.
+It reflects the fact that budgets are stretched as multiple brands clubbed their creative efforts together to boost the visibility of their efforts and share audiences.

-Meanwhile, there’s matcha, which is positively booming in popularity.
-The only shock is that we’re yet to see any cottage cheese April foolishness, perhaps they’re all real.
+The only shock is that we’re yet to see any cottage cheese April foolishness.
+Perhaps they’re all terrifyingly real.

 Wingstop x Pizza Pilgrims